D

 Shareholder Returns:

-• Dividend Payments: The Company has not declared or paid cash dividends on its common stock since its initial public offering and has no current plans to do so.
+• Dividend Payments: DaVita Inc. has not declared or paid cash dividends to holders of its common stock since going public.

 Balance Sheet Position: